chemxy/jest-cucumber-poc/readme.md

+##  Jest vs Cucumber.js

+Both are testing JavaScript code.

+But:

+- `Jest`: more like a JUnit testing (aimed for unit testing).

+- `Cucumber.js`: more like an end-to-end / acceptance testing with test scenarios.

+- `jest-cucumber` & `cucumber-jest` are open-source packages on GitHub - should be careful when we use them. may need to ask for Jason.

+we could use combination of Jest and Cucumber, or directly use Cucumber.js.

 # How to Set Up a Pure Jest Test (without Cucumber):

 This document was mostly following this tutorial ( https://jestjs.io/docs/getting-started ).
 The tutorial is very complete and worth reading.